 Also, remember that you don’t have to buy these swaps new.
-The best way to buy something is always to buy it second-hand, which is one of the best ways to help the environment.
+The best way to buy something is always to buy it second-hand, for instance at a thrift store, which is one of the best ways to help the environment.

 And before buying anything, see whether you already have what you need at home.

 It may not be the perfect option, but it might be enough and practical for what you want to do with it.